One of the largest online shopping portals eBay is attracting bad press, once again.

 That indicates how those top officials mounted the plot to intimidate the couple with the words of a conspiracy such as “take her down” mentioning the newsletter’s editor.
-Another unnamed executive said “We are going to crush this lady.”
+Another unnamed executive said, “We are going to crush this lady.”
 For publishing an article on their online newsletter about litigation that pertains to eBay.

-The ordeal for the couple didn’t end with few the few intimidating deliveries at the doorstep.
+The ordeal for the couple didn’t end with the few intimidating deliveries at the doorstep.
 The accused eBay executives also unrolled a fake social media account to deliver frightening direct messages to the couple, the authorities revealed.

-Soon after the delivery of the blood-stained piggy faced Halloween mask, the editor of the online newsletter received a message stating “DO I HAVE UR ATTENTION NOW????,” as mentioned in the courtroom documents.
+Soon after the delivery of the blood-stained piggy-faced Halloween mask, the editor of the online newsletter received a message stating “DO I HAVE UR ATTENTION NOW????,” as mentioned in the courtroom documents.

 The accused former eBay’s senior executives were filled with more rage to attack this victim couple by posting the couple’s name and address online for yard sales, evoking strangers to knock at the doorstep.

 Authorities also mentioned that these officials even lied to the police and their own company advocates about their unlawful acts.
-Gilbert, a former police captain in Santa Clara, California, seemed to have approached the couple in offering assistance and in sorting out this harassment to ultimately stopping it.
+Gilbert, a former police captain in Santa Clara, California, seemed to have approached the couple in offering assistance and in sorting out this harassment to ultimately stop it.